babelfish-for-postgresql/babelfish_project_website/_usage/mvu.md

 - Babelfish 1.4.0, built with PostgreSQL 13.8
 - Babelfish 1.5.0, built with PostgreSQL 13.9

-The target server must be running Babelfish PostgreSQL servers, version 14.5 or later.
-You can use the following release as an upgrade target (the version to which you'll upgrade):
+You can use the following Babelfish release as an upgrade target (the version to which you'll upgrade):

 - Babelfish 2.3.0, built with PostgreSQL 14.6